-\\Db-srv-1\StudKursInfo\IS4 vt2005\DB2-XML\Files for Voluntary Exercises
+\\Db-srv-1\StudentCourseMaterial\IS4 spring 2006\DB2-XML\Files for Voluntary Exercises

-5.1 Create a database
+5.1 Create the database

-The database can easily be created and populated by using the scripts (see section 3.2).
-To run the scripts follow these steps:
+The database can easily be created and populated by running the two scripts (see section 3.2).
+You have probably already done this in order to complete the exercises in chapter 4.